 Another famous statue here is the statue of the sitting clerk, an ancient Egyptian statue commemorating the ancient-new profession that was born with the invention of writing - the profession of the clerk, the secretary, who sits and writes diligently.

-And there are also the giant Lamassu statues , which guarded the throne room in the palace of the Assyrian king Sargon the 2nd.
+And there are also the giant Lamassu statues, which guarded the throne room in the palace of the Assyrian king Sargon II.
 On the ancient stone on which the Hammurabi laws are written, the most comprehensive collection of laws published in antiquity.

 When he returned to Italy, two years later, Peruggia offered to sell the painting to the Uffizi Museum in the city of Florence.
 Minutes later, the local police received a phone call that made it the detective hero of the time.
 The Mona Lisa was found!

-The thief will then say, "I acted on impulse."
-He then changed his version and said that he wanted to return it to Italy, from which Napoleon robbed it.
-In the trial he will say this again and the judges will ease his sentence, despite the unimpressive historical knowledge he has discovered.
-It is ironic that after a short prison sentence, Peruggia the "patriot" will return to France and die just a few years later.
+The thief at first said, "I acted on impulse."
+He then changed his version and said that he wanted to return it to Italy, from where Napoleon stole it.
+In the trial he said this again and again, and the judges eased his sentence, despite the unimpressive historical knowledge he was discovered with.
+It is ironic that after a short prison sentence, Peruggia the "patriot" returned to France and died just a few years later.